 A Game of You brings back an unexpected character: Barbie.
 Barbie (Lily Travers) was a housemate of Rose Walker’s in season one at a bed and breakfast they were both staying at in Florida.
 Barbie has a very particular dream that has her as the princess of a fantasy world joined by her fantastical creature and companion Martin Tenbones (Lenny Henry).
 In A Game of You, Barbie becomes ensnared in a plot by a villain called the Cuckoo, who crosses the dream world and real world to cause chaos in both.

-In an interview with Logo (opens in new tab), Neil Gaiman essentially confirmed that at least part of The Sandman season two will focus on the A Game of You storyline.
+In an interview with Logo, Neil Gaiman seemingly confirmed that at least part of "The Sandman" season two will focus on the A Game of You storyline.
 This came about from questioning about the character Wanda, a transgender woman formerly known as Alvin Mann (I only mention her former name as it is likely both will be used in the show like they were in the comic run) who is Barbie’s best friend.
 Gaiman has said, "It's going to be so much fun casting fabulous trans actors," in reference to Wanda.

 However, there's since been some suggestion that A Game of You is getting pushed further down the timeline.
-In its leak where What's on Netflix put forth a tentative start to filming in Summer 2023, it also suggested that A Game of You has been pushed back (opens in new tab) and instead this new batch of episodes could focus partially on volume 7 of Neil Gaiman's Sandman run: Brief Lives.
+In its leak where What's on Netflix put forth a tentative start to filming in Summer 2023, it also suggested that A Game of You has been pushed back and instead, this new batch of episodes could focus partially on volume 7 of Neil Gaiman's "Sandman" run: Brief Lives.
 This is partially based on the rumor that Netflix is looking to cast Destruction of the Endless, who first appears in Brief Lives.
-Destruction has already been mentioned briefly in season one of The Sandman, though so far viewers only know of him as "The Prodigal."
+Destruction has already been mentioned briefly in season one of The "Sandman", though so far viewers only know of him as "The Prodigal."

 Another casting rumor that adds further confusion to what's coming next is that Wanda, who as we mentioned is a key part of A Game of You, is still expected to be cast for this next batch of episodes.
 However, she could now be replacing the character Ruby DeLonge in Brief Lives rather than immediately portraying her iconic A Game of You role.
-Either way, it does seem Wanda is likely to make an appearance sooner than later.

-In a further wrinkle, there have also been some hints of The Sandman bringing back a fan favorite earlier than expected.
+In a further casting wrinkle, there have also been some hints of "The Sandman" bringing back a fan favorite earlier than expected.
 Boyd Holbrook's The Corinthian was a massive success in season one, and the character was significantly more involved than in the comics.
-The Corinthian eventually is remade by Dream and becomes involved in later storylines, including the current run of The Sandman Universe: Nightmare Country by James Tynion IV.
+The Corinthian eventually is remade by Dream and becomes involved in later storylines, including the current run of "The Sandman" Universe: Nightmare Country by James Tynion IV.

 A recent interview with Entertainment Weekly (opens in new tab) gave some hints that Holbrook is interested in reprising his role in season two or season three — and he may get his wish.
 "I've been getting some information trickling down about that.
 I think we'll go back maybe in the summer [2023] to start doing some stuff, but I don't know when they'll call me, if it'll be season 2 or be season 3."
 So we may not stick firmly to the source material in future episodes of the show.
 Or at least, not the chronological order laid out by the comics.

-These two stories are anthological in feel, lacking almost any connection to the other stories in The Sandman universe.
-That is why they will most likely get the episode 11 treatment that “Dream of a Thousand Cats” and “Calliope” received in season one.
+These two stories are anthological in feel, lacking almost any connection to the other stories in "The Sandman" universe.
+That is why they will most likely get the same treatment that “Dream of a Thousand Cats” and “Calliope” received in season one.

-The Sandman season 2: Rumored cast
+'The Sandman' season 2: Rumored and confirmed cast

-Technically, no casting has been confirmed for The Sandman season two.
-However, there are certain characters and their respective actors that are nearly guaranteed to return for The Sandman season two:
+Of course, there are certain characters and their respective actors that are nearly guaranteed to return for "The Sandman" season 2, along with new confirmed actors and their roles:

-- Tom Sturridge as Lord Morpheus/Dream, the ruler of the Dreaming and one of the Endless
+- Tom Sturridge as Lord Morpheus/Dream, the ruler of the Dreaming and one of the Endless (seen on set)

 - Kirby Howell-Baptiste as Death, one of the Endless and Dream’s sister